egel-lang/egel-docs/source/first.rst

 Hello World
 -----------

-The cannonical example to start with a new language is "hello world".
+We'll start with the cannonical example for a new language "hello world".
 Edit the file `hello.eg` and add the following content.